TommasoPino/COMET-Docker-Compose/README.md

 ## License

-The CDP4 Web Services Community Edition is licensed under the [AGPL license](LICENSE).
+The COMET Web Services Community Edition is licensed under the [AGPL license](LICENSE).
 Each docker container grants additional permission under GNU GPL version 3 section 7.
 See the license files in the image specific folders.